vardhan0707/kubernetes-labs/kubernetes-101/README.md

 # 101 Introduction

 Kubernetes 101 is designed to give you a quick insight into the components and simple operations of a k8s cluster.
-We'll also cover installing minikube and the kubectl cli on your local machine for testing and running the lab exercises locally to give you experience with kubectl (the kubernetes command line interface)
+We'll also cover installing minikube and the kubectl cli on your local machine for testing and running the lab exercises locally to give you experience with kubectl (the kubernetes command line interface).
+The guide is designed as a high level overview however we will link out to resources should you wish to read more on a given subject.

 ## Cluster Components